Cascade and Parallel Convolutional Recurrent Neural Networks on EEG-based Intention Recognition for Brain Computer Interface: Experiments and Result Summary

 \subsubsection{State-of-the-arts}

 We will give a brief introduction of the compared state-of-the-art models.
-All the models are based on the same dataset with our work. \begin{itemize} \item \cite{major2017effects} researches independent component analysis (ICA) to reduce noises and feed the result to a neural network for final prediction on intra-subject binary MI-EEG classification; \item \cite{shenoy2015shrinkage} uses shrinkage regularized filter bank common spatial patterns (SR-FBCSP) for intra-subject binary MI-EEG classification; \item \cite{pinheiro2016wheelchair} focuses on one-against-all EEG classification using SVM, nearest neighbour and C4.5 algorithms; \item \cite{kim2016motor} extracts EEG features with strong uncorrelating transform complex common spatial patterns (SUTCCSP) algorithm, and make final predictions with random forest classifier for the cross-subject binary classification; \item \cite{xiang2017mobiquitous} uses autoencoder for EEG feature extraction and XGboost for final classification on five-category, cross-subject motor imagery scenario; \item \cite{pouya2016learning} extracts the frequency features of EEG data, and converts the extracted features to images to feed into deep neural networks.
+All the models are based on the same dataset with our work.

+\begin{itemize} \item \cite{major2017effects} researches independent component analysis (ICA) to reduce noises and feed the result to a neural network for final prediction on intra-subject binary MI-EEG classification; \item \cite{shenoy2015shrinkage} uses shrinkage regularized filter bank common spatial patterns (SR-FBCSP) for intra-subject binary MI-EEG classification; \item \cite{pinheiro2016wheelchair} focuses on one-against-all EEG classification using SVM, nearest neighbour and C4.5 algorithms; \item \cite{kim2016motor} extracts EEG features with strong uncorrelating transform complex common spatial patterns (SUTCCSP) algorithm, and make final predictions with random forest classifier for the cross-subject binary classification; \item \cite{xiang2017mobiquitous} uses autoencoder for EEG feature extraction and XGboost for final classification on five-category, cross-subject motor imagery scenario; \item \cite{pouya2016learning} extracts the frequency features of EEG data, and converts the extracted features to images to feed into recurrent-convolutional network.
 We reproduce their method on the same MI-EEG dataset with this work using their open access code. \end{itemize}